brocade/ansible/README.md

 ```

 Step 2: create an inventory.
 Step 3: add a host to the inventory.
-Use fos_rest_connect in the host name field.
+Use san_eng_zone_seed_san_a in the host name field.
 Step 4: add the following to the variables for the host.

 ```